 - If leaving from home, take extra clothes/shoes.

-If an individual is uncertain regarding how to respond, he or she should consider calling one of the advocates or resources listed in section X of this Policy.
+If an individual is uncertain regarding how to respond, that person should consider calling one of the resources listed in section XI of the Policy.

 What to Expect at the Hospital

-Seeking medical care is important, regardless of whether a victim of Sexual Violence chooses to report to the police or to the College.
-Medical attention may include a physical exam, treatment and collection of any relevant evidence.
-The below section includes a summary of and general notes regarding the intake procedure for victims of Sexual Violence at many Chicagoland hospitals.
+Seeking medical care is important, regardless of whether an individual chooses to report to the police or to the College.
+Hospitals and other medical centers may provide a physical exam, treatment, and collection of any relevant evidence.
+The below section includes a summary of and general notes regarding the intake procedure at many Chicagoland hospitals.
 Please note that the precise procedures at each medical center may vary.
-(This information is adopted from After Sexual Assault, Illinois Coalition Against Sexual Assault and Loyola University Chicago’s Sexual Assault resources page.)
-The victim should not be charged or billed for this treatment.
-See “Cost of Treatment” below.

 - The Emergency Room Exam